Fitbit Charge 5 Health and Fitness Tracker

 Running: it’s as simple as putting one foot in front of the other.
 If you haven’t run since your last PE lesson, it can also be a little daunting.
-Worry not – we have all the kit – plus expert advice – you need to help you get started.
+Worry not: we have all the kit you could ever want – plus expert advice – to help you get started.

-‘We believe in the power of running.
+‘We really do believe in the power of running.
 And we believe everyone has the ability to be a runner, no matter how fast or slow you think you are.
-You might start a run feeling anxious, worried and frustrated at life, but you’ll finish feeling a lot better, with a clearer mindset – at times, it’s almost meditative.’
+You might start a run feeling anxious, worried and frustrated at life, but you’ll finish feeling a lot better and with a clearer mindset.
+At times, it’s almost meditative.’

-Having a goal to work towards is the best way to keep motivation running high.
-For beginner runners, 5K is a challenging but achievable target to aim for – if you’re a complete newbie, you can expect to get there in six to nine weeks.
+Having a goal to work towards is the best way to keep motivation for running high.
+For beginners, 5K is a challenging but achievable target to set your sights on – if you’re a complete newbie, you can expect to get there in six to nine weeks.

 ‘We aim to get all our runners to complete a 5K run in six weeks,’ says Alix.
-‘Many now run them on a regular basis, and some run even further!’
+‘Many now run the distance on a regular basis, and some go even further!’

 Once you know what you want to achieve, get out your calendar and block out those training sessions.
 If you’re starting from scratch, the NHS suggests beginning with three runs a week, using a run/walk or run/rest strategy.

 ‘It’s best to start with simple, small goals,’ says Alix.
 ‘That might be running to the end of the road without stopping, having a rest and running back.
 When you can do that, try skipping the rest break and running back without stopping.

 ‘Or it might be walking for two minutes, followed by running for one minute, over the course of 20 to 30 minutes, then changing that to two minutes of running and one minute of walking.
 Whatever objective you set yourself, try to keep improving on it.
 Keep it exciting and keep setting manageable goals.’